How to remove Windows Defender security warning scam

 How can I protect my PC against viruses?

-The Windows Defender security warning scam is not the only virus you can get on your computer.
+The Windows Defender security warning scam is not the only virus that can infect your computer.
 There are lots of even bigger threats on the internet, and you should take every precaution to avoid them.

 Here are the basic measures to protect your device against viruses: